Joseph DeFilippis: Career

 DeFilippis is a professor at Seattle University, and the author of numerous scholarly articles and books.

 From 1999 to 2003, DeFilippis served as the Director of SAGE/Queens, a non-profit serving gay and lesbian senior citizens.
-He was the LGBT Liaison for the County of Westchester, where he worked to expand outreach to LGBT people of color and low-income LGBT people.
+He was the LGBT Liaison for the County of Westchester, where he worked to expand outreach to LGBTQ people of color and low-income LGBTQ people.
 DeFilippis abruptly left the liaison position after a few months.

 In 2003, DeFilippis founded Queers for Economic Justice, a non-profit organization in New York City that works with low-income lesbian, gay, bisexual and transgender people.
 DeFilippis was its first executive director from 2003 to 2009, during which time he built the organization from a volunteer organization into a nationally recognized non-profit organization, with programs working on issues such as homelessness, welfare, immigration and others.

 Under his leadership, Queers for Economic Justice succeeded in changing various NYC laws and policies impacting homeless transgender people and homeless domestic partners.
-Other founders or board members of QEJ include seasoned LGBT activists Terry Boggis, Kenyon Farrow, Felix Gardon, Monroe France, Reina Gossett(Tourmaline), Amber Hollibaugh, Ignacio Rivera, Jessica Stern, and Jay Toole; anti-poverty activists Ricky Blum, Aine Duggan and Maureen Lane; and noted scholars and authors Ann Cammett, Martin Duberman, Lisa Duggan, Richard Kim and Dean Spade.
+Other founders or board members of QEJ include seasoned LGBTQ activists Terry Boggis, Kenyon Farrow, Felix Gardon, Monroe France, Reina Gossett(Tourmaline), Amber Hollibaugh, Ignacio Rivera, Jessica Stern, and Jay Toole; anti-poverty activists Ricky Blum, Aine Duggan and Maureen Lane; and noted scholars and authors Ann Cammett, Martin Duberman, Lisa Duggan, Richard Kim and Dean Spade.

 Queers for Economic Justice was born out of the work of the Queer Economic Justice Network, a coalition of dozens of anti-poverty and gay rights organizations that DeFilippis founded and coordinated from 1999 to 2003.
-The Queer Economic Justice Network primarily focused on the impact of the welfare reforms of 1996 on LGBT people, but also addressed other progressive causes.
+The Queer Economic Justice Network primarily focused on the impact of the welfare reforms of 1996 on LGBTQ people, but also addressed other progressive causes.
 During this same period he also served on the Steering Committee of the Welfare Reform Network, a coalition of welfare rights organizations in New York City.

 He has taught at Seattle University since 2015 in the Department of Anthropology, Sociology, and Social Work.